Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Experiments

 We can observe that our approach \textit{GT-D2G} has higher test accuracy than the other approaches from the beginning, with only 0.1\% of the training data.
-In addition, with the increasing of the training data size, our model has steeper growth curves of test accuracy, which shows its effectiveness in exploiting limited supervision, and makes it maintain the excellent performance during the whole label efficiency evaluation with limited labeled data.
-These results demonstrate the label efficiency of our model.
-Therefore, \textit{GT-D2G} is able to generate concept maps at scale not only without ground-truth training graphs, but also without significant amounts of downstream task supervisions.
+In addition, with the increasing of the training data size, our model has steeper growth curves of test accuracy, which shows its effectiveness in exploiting limited supervision, and makes it maintain excellent performance during the whole label efficiency evaluation with limited labeled data.
+These results demonstrate the labeling efficiency of our model, which is enabled by the semantic-rich initial concept maps ($\S$\ref{ssec:initial-map}) and the Gumbel-softmax training technique ($\S$\ref{ssec:train_tech}).
+Therefore, \textit{GT-D2G} can generate concept maps at scales not only without ground-truth training graphs but also without significant amounts of downstream task supervision.